Canadian border official set to wrap up testimony in Huawei CFO US extradition case

 Prosecutors say the investigation and arrest followed standard procedures and the extradition should move forward.

-CBSA Chief Nicole Goodman, who oversaw a staff of 250 at Vancouver’s airport when Meng was arrested, testified Wednesday that she had advised the Royal Canadian Mounted Police (RCMP) not to use passcodes to Meng's electronic devices collected by CBSA.
+Goodman also testified that the border agent who admitted to giving the Royal Canadian Mounted Police (RCMP) device passcodes in error was not investigated or disciplined for violating the agency’s information-sharing policy.

-Goodman told the police officer responsible for handling exhibits in Meng's case that the passcodes had been given in error, she testified.
+Goodman testified on Wednesday that she told the police officer responsible for handling exhibits in Meng's case that the passcodes had been given in error.
 Sharing passcodes of Meng's electronic devices has become a flashpoint in the case, with her lawyers saying that it amounts to violation of her civil rights.

 Relations between China and Canada have been strained since Meng's arrest.
 China arrested Canadian citizens Michael Spavor and Michael Kovrig soon after Meng's arrest and charged them for espionage.

-On Wednesday, Canadian Foreign Minister Francois Champagne called the Canadian men "incredible examples of perseverance and determination."
+On Wednesday, Canadian Foreign Minister Francois Champagne called the pair "incredible examples of perseverance and determination."